MSUAASF Hiring Procedures for New or Existing Positions

 - Equity & Affirmative Officer

-- The NEOGOV/OHC system electronically routes Requisition to approvers in this order, with the President as the final approver.
-An email notice is triggered and sent to each Approver indicating that there is a new Requisition to approve in above order automatically and each Approver will have the choice to approve/reject/put on hold or cancel the Requisition.
+- The NEOGOV system electronically routes requisition to approvers in this order, with the President as the final approver.
+An email notice is triggered and sent to each approver indicating that there is a new requisition to approve in above order automatically and each approver will have the choice to approve/reject/put on hold or cancel the requisition.

-- Director/Dean/Associate Provost forwards Search Packet to department or search chair.
+- Hiring Manager forwards search packet (email) to department or search chair.

 - Search Committee Assembly

-- NEW 2/4/13!!
-To request representation from MSUAASF, IFO, AFSCME, MAPE or MMA bargaining units for search committee membership, please complete the Search Committee Membership Request form (click on this link or go to Forms area under Resources at this site) and email the form to firstname.lastname@example.org.
-If you have questions, you may contact Human Resources at x8-3203.
+- To request representation from MSUAASF, IFO, AFSCME, MAPE or MMA bargaining units for search committee membership, please complete the Search Committee Membership Request form (click on this link or go to Forms area under Resources at this site) and email the form to Human Resources email@example.com.
+If you have questions, please contact Human Resources at 308-3202.
 Per MSUAASF Master Agreement requirement, “The number of ASF members on the committee will not be exceeded by the membership from any other bargaining unit.”

 - Each committee must be diverse and should include a representative from the underutilized class in the department/unit where applicable.